jparr721/Stor-Viewer/README.md

 # Stor-Viewer v0.1.0

 ## DEPRECATED
-This code was a good open source learning experience for my friends and I, but it is now being built and maintained in a super secret repo for intellectual property and other hacking related reasons.
+This code was a good open source learning experience for my friends and I. However, it is now being built and maintained in a super secret repo for intellectual property and other security related reasons.
 The code will stay up as a reference, but it's probably not the best example for some things.

 ## Welcome to the Stor Viewer!